Mike Gormley: A&M Records

 Gormley was the Vice President of Publicity and assistant to the Chairman, Jerry Moss, of A&M Records, and became Vice President of Communications in 1980.

 The position covered publicity, press and TV coverage and use of videos for cable and network TV.
 Gil Friesen, the President of A&M, was quoted as saying "Mike has distinguished himself under fire and established our publicity department as an important marketing force...".

 In a Billboard story on Print and TV Interviews, Gormley was quoted as saying "Artists can be successful without press, but how long will their careers last?
 The image can make the career last."

 With Atlantic Records' Paul Cooper, Gormley co-moderated a panel of publicists, including Norman Winter, Michael Gershman, Dennis Fine, Bob Jones, and Howard Bloom on the effects of Bad Press.
 Gormley has been a speaker on numerous panels including Billboard's International Talent Forum AGENDA.

 In 1983 Gormley joined with Miles Copeland, then manager of the rock band The Police to form the management company LA Personal Direction.
 Gormley managed pop and rock bands including the Bangles, Oingo Boingo, Concrete Blonde, Wall of Voodoo and launched Danny Elfman's film composing career.

 As the first project in their soundtrack venture, James Newton Howard was set by Derek Power and Gormley to score Head Office, a Peter Guber-Jon Peters production via HBO Pictures in association with Silver Screen Partners.

 Gormley ran his label Wildcat Records.
 In 1987, Gormley, Alan Somers and Miles Copeland formed the management company International Talent Bank, still continuing their with their company LAPD.
 In 1996, Gormley was a speaker at Music West.

 Broadcasting

-As radio show guest host and/or interviewer, Gormley's interviews include The Jeremiah Show with Roxanne Seeman Peter Asher Jeff "Skunk" Baxter and Quincy Coleman, and LA Talk Radio podcasts with Paul Zollo and Danny Goldberg.
+As radio show guest host and/or interviewer, Gormley's interviews include segment The Mike Gormley Show in The Jeremiah Show, hosted by Jeremiah D. Higgins, with Stewart Copeland, Aaron Zigman, Roxanne Seeman, Peter Asher, Stephen Kravit, Jeff "Skunk" Baxter and Quincy Coleman, and LA Talk Radio podcasts with Paul Zollo and Danny Goldberg.